Expert-Aided Causal Discovery of Ancestral Graphs: Experimental details

-\paragraph{Training hyperparameters.} For AGFN's forward flow, we use a Graph Isomorphism Network (GIN, \citet{DBLP:conf/iclr/XuHLJ19}) with $2$ layers to compute embeddings of dimension $256$.
-Then, we project these embeddings to a probability distribution using a three-layer MLP having leaky RELUs with a negative slope of $-0.01$ as activation functions.
-Correspondingly, we use an equally configured three-layer MLP to parametrize AGFN's backward flow.
-For training, we use the Adam method for the stochastic optimization problem defined by the minimization of the loss in \cref{eq:dbalancetheta}.
-Moreover, we trained the neural networks for $3000$ epochs for the human-in-the-loop simulations (in which we considered graphs having up to $10$ nodes) and for $500$ epochs for both the assessment of the distributional quality of AGFN and the comparison of AGFN with alternative CD approaches.
+For AGFN's forward policy, we use a MLP with $2$ layers to compute embeddings of dimension $256$ interleaved by leaky ReLU layers.
+We fix the backward flow as uniform.
+For training, we use the Adam method for the stochastic optimization problem defined by the minimization of the TB loss.
+Moreover, we trained the neural networks for $3000$ epochs for the human-in-the-loop simulations (in which we considered graphs having up to $10$ nodes) and for $500$ epochs for both the assessment of the distributional quality of AGFN and the comparison of AGFN with alternative CD approaches in \Cref{fig:agfnsdists}.